-Join the Hospice and Life Size Models in climbing the highest mountain in South Wales and the horseshoe challenge and become a Hospice Trooper!
+Join the Hospice and Life Size Models in climbing the highest mountain in South Wales and become a Hospice Trooper!

 The Big Welsh Walk involves climbing Pen-y-Fan, a strenuous mountain walk on well-made footpaths.
 As highest peak in South Wales, Pen-y-Fan stands at 886m (2,907ft) above sea level and overlooks breath taking scenery, rolling countryside and impressive mountains.